 So, to get your break-even analysis, let’s say your closing costs will be $3,000 (3%) on your $100,000 mortgage, and you’re able to reduce your interest rate by 1%.
 This means you’ll save $1,000 a year, and it will take three years to recoup your closing costs.

 You May Also Like

-If the balance on your second mortgage is less than half of your annual income, pay it off with the rest of your debt.
-If not, go ahead and refinance it with the first mortgage and pay it off after all your other debts are paid off.
+If the balance on your second mortgage is less than half of your annual income, you would do better to just pay it off with the rest of your debt through your debt snowball.
+If the balance is higher than that, go ahead and refinance it with the first mortgage and pay it off in Baby Step 6 of Dave’s 7 Baby Steps after all your other debts are paid off.

 By now, you’ve gotten a glimpse of the radical savings you can gain from refinancing.
 But let’s revisit that serious regret we said could come if you want to refinance your mortgage to pay off debt or make a large purchase.

 Are you really willing to lose your home just to buy a new car?
 Or to knock out a few credit card payments?
 Wiping out your home equity to pay off debt or buy new stuff puts your home at extreme risk—especially if you lose your job or encounter other financial difficulties.

 Even with the best intentions, the vast majority of people who take equity out of their home to pay bills don't change the behavior (overspending) that led to owing money in the first place.
 Credit card balances quickly run back up and are now combined with a higher, refinanced house payment.
 Can you say, double the debt?
 Take it from us, you don’t want to go there.
 And the good news is, you don’t have to!

 If you’re ready to get on the fast track to becoming completely debt-free, home and all, Dave recommends refinancing with the home loan specialists at Churchill Mortgage.
 They’ll help you get a mortgage you won’t regret!